 Whilst the actual memorial is in a good state of repair, the brickwork surrounding the Peamore War Memorial is in need of re-pointing work and the parish council will be looking to obtain grants to enable the work to be carried out.

 The annual litter pick has been postponed.

-The Parish Council received no planning applications for comment at the April meeting.
+The Parish Council supported two planning applications at the May meeting:

 The Parish Council are aware that residents have been asking if the grass on the village green could be cut.
 As the Parish Council are not responsible for the village green and the trustees refuse to allow us to cut the grass, we are not in a position to cut it.

 The Village Hall Diary is now available online and we're able to take bookings by email.

 Why not try us for your wedding party, birthday party, class or meeting?

 Barratt Homes are proposing to develop a site at the Alphington end of Waybrook Lane.
 Clicking this text will take you to the planning proposals.
 Further information is available from the Parish Clerk.

 CONSULTATION LAUNCHED ON POSSIBLE HOUSING SITES

 The Government requires at least 751 new houses a year to be built in Teignbridge.